SarvarKh/ofn-wiki/Internationalisation-(i18n).md

   but another language could use different words.
 So don't try to re-use translations between files.

-  Don't move big parts around or rename scopes with a lot of entries without a really good reason.
-In some cases that causes a lot of translations in other languages to be lost.
-That causes more work for translators.

 * Remove translations: Be careful.
 If you are sure that a translation is not used anywhere, please remove them.
 But be aware that some translations are looked up with variables.
 For example https://github.com/openfoodfoundation/openfoodnetwork/blob/deb04c3075e35a1d839b58206a5363dd99e1403d/app/views/admin/contents/_fieldset.html.haml#L6 looks